What is a personal loan?

 Bottom line

-Personal loans are a good choice for individuals who need fast funding for a variety of expenses.
-It makes the most sense to get a personal loan if you can secure a low APR and afford the monthly payments.
-If you are desperate for quick funds but don’t have a good enough credit score or income to qualify for a loan from a bank, credit union or online lender, explore other options before getting a loan through a payday or title lender; the high APRs from those lenders will hurt your finances more than help them.
+Personal loans can be a good choice for individuals who need fast funding for certain expenses, can secure a low APR and can afford the monthly payments.
+If you’re desperate for quick funds but you don’t have a good enough credit score or income to qualify for a loan, explore other ways to borrow money, like a secured loan or a peer-to-peer loan from family or a friend.
+If possible, avoid getting a loan through a payday or title lender since their high APRs will hurt your finances more than help them.